tlswg/tls13-spec/draft-ietf-tls-tls13.md

 PSK is established.

-Prior to accepting PSK key establishment, the server MUST validate the corresponding binder value (see {{psk-binder}} below) If this value is not present or does not validate the server MUST abort the handshake.
-Servers SHOULD NOT attempt to validate multiple binders;
+Prior to accepting PSK key establishment, the server MUST validate the corresponding binder value (see {{psk-binder}} below).
+If this value is not present or does not validate, the server MUST abort the handshake.
-rather they SHOULD select a single PSK and validate solely the binder that corresponds to that PSK.
+Servers SHOULD NOT attempt to validate multiple binders; rather they SHOULD select a single PSK and validate solely the binder that corresponds to that PSK.
 In order to accept PSK key establishment, the server sends a "pre_shared_key" extension indicating the selected identity.

 Clients MUST verify that the server's selected_identity is within the range supplied by the client, that the server selected the cipher